 2004 – today

-The logo of this Norwegian airline is green color, which corresponds to the picturesque forests and meadows of the Scandinavian peninsula.
+This Norwegian airline’s logo is green, corresponding to the Scandinavian peninsula’s picturesque forests and meadows.
 The flying bird on the logo is made in two shades: dark and lighter, grassy green.
 The pointed wings are reminiscent of a bird and reference flying machines.
-Below this image is the word “widerøe,” which is large but consists of lowercase letters.
+Below this image is the word “widerøe,” which is large but has lowercase letters.
 The word “ø” has a characteristic diagonal slash.
-There are no serifs in the font, which makes the emblem look clear at any scale.
+The font has no serifs, which makes the emblem look clear at any scale.

-The use of green color reflects natural landscapes and shows the airline’s commitment to environmental sustainability.
-The bird’s pointed wings serve a dual purpose, appealing to both nature lovers and those interested in aviation.
+The airline’s green color reflects natural landscapes and shows its commitment to environmental sustainability.
+The bird’s pointed wings serve a dual purpose, appealing to nature lovers and those interested in aviation.
 The choice of a sans-serif font ensures readability and modernity, emphasizing the airline’s commitment to providing a user-friendly experience.